World War II Terms to Know: Kamikaze

 Before taking off for the attack on Pearl Harbor, First Lieutenant Fusata Iida reportedly told his men that if his plane were to become damaged, he would direct it into a “worthy enemy target.”
 During the attack, after being struck by American anti-aircraft rounds, Iida steered his craft toward Naval Air Station Kaneohe and crashed it.

-This may be the first recorded kamikaze attack, though it was far from the last.
+This may be the first recorded kamikaze attack of the war, though it was far from the last.
 Initially, Japanese pilots were simply too proud to let themselves be captured by the Allied forces.
-When their options were land in enemy territory and risk imprisonment or sacrifice themselves and maybe take down Allied forces, the latter was chosen.
+When their options were either to land were land in enemy territory and risk imprisonment or sacrifice themselves and perhaps maybe take down Allied forces inflict further damage against the Allies, the latter was chosen.

 After the Battle of Midway, the Imperial Japanese Navy Air Service suffered immense damage that made it impossible to function at full capacity.
 Well-trained crews were becoming scarce but there was still a war to be fought.
 As Japan continued to lose ground in the Pacific and was forced to turn to inexperienced pilots flying obsolete aircraft, drastic measures were implemented.